Contrastive Image Synthesis and Self-supervised Feature Adaptation for Cross-Modality Biomedical Image Segmentation: Experiment

 We can make several important observations from quantitative and qualitative comparisons.
 First of all, although there is still a gap compared with the fully supervised method, considering that we do not any target domain annotations, the gap might be reduced if using a very small amount of sparsely labeled data to fine-tune the weights in the segmenter.
 Thus, our proposed method still proves to be of high clinical practical values.
 In addition, \emph{CISFA} has the highest dice score for all four organs, and increases the average dice of existing best methods by 5.98 and 2.72 percent in the two tasks.
-In terms of statistically significance, the p-values for t-test comparing CISFA with CISFA w/o weights, SIFA, and SASAN are 0.0018, <0.001 and <0.001, respectively, while in Table.
-2, these p-values are 0.015, <0.001, and <0.001, respectively.
+In terms of statistically significance, the p-values for t-test comparing CISFA with CISFA w/o weights, SIFA, and SASAN are $0.0018$, $<0.001$ and $<0.001$, respectively, while in Table.
+2, these p-values are 0.015, $<0.001$, and $<0.001$, respectively.
 Secondly, VarDA fails to get segmentation performance comparable to other image synthesis approaches in the abdomen dataset.
 There is a noticeable amount of false positives for liver and spleen in the visual results, which imply that only feature adaptation is not sufficient for significant domain shift cases.
 Thirdly, in terms of our methods, \emph{CISFA} achieves higher average dice in segmenting target domain images than \emph{CISFA} (no weight), which shows the benefits brought by the improved $L_{pcl}$.
-Notice that, in Table~\ref{table2}, CISFA(no weight) has smaller ASSD thant CISFA does.
-Firstly, dice score and ASSD are two different types of evaluation metrics on the segmentation performance, and dice score is based on overlapped area between prediction mask and label mask and ASSD is based on pixel distance between these two masks.
-Therefore, it is possible that the ranking order using these two metrics are different.
-For the segmentation task, we only train the model with a soft dice loss and without ASSD related loss, thus the results in Table~\ref{table2} are reasonable and would not influence the conclusion that the weighted patch-wise contrastive loss boosts the performance.
-Moreover, in a few cases, if we focus too much on target organs, the distortion in the background would degrade the performance.
 Lastly, as shown in Fig.\ref{fig3}, without any adaptation technique, the prediction mask is meaningless, while our methods output segmentations that are closest to the ground truth among all the UDA methods.
 All these illustrate that \emph{CISFA} is an effective complement to current UDA methods in medical imaging segmentation when it is difficult to get target domain annotations.